This webpage provides examples of uses of natural color aerial imagery taken in Minnesota.

 wells in their area of interest.
 Website users can display water wells on a

-background of either NAIP photos, a topographic map or a shaded relief map,
+base map of either NAIP photos (the hybrid base map), a street map or a shaded relief map,

 helping them visually identify well locations.
 They can use the map or a form to